-Some of the best things to do in Cognac are visiting the cognac houses, tasting the double-distilled spirits, enjoying strolls along the river and chilling in the park.
-And that’s exactly what you’ll find in this post.
+Some of the best things to do in Cognac include visiting the cognac houses, tasting the double-distilled spirits, enjoying strolls along the river and chilling in the park.

-That's why you just can't leave the town without visiting at least one of the cognac houses and learning more about the making of brandy for the last three centuries.
+That's why you can't leave Cognac without visiting at least one of the cognac houses and learning more about the brandy-making process for the last three centuries.

-You don’t need much planning for your Cognac visit.
-It’s a small and easy-going town.
-Very beautiful too, we must add.
-Plan a full day to explore the picturesque old town, take a river cruise on a traditional barge and maybe pop into the Musee des Arts du Cognac.
+Also, reserve a full day to explore the picturesque old town, take a river cruise on a traditional barge and pop into the Musee des Arts du Cognac.

 Brandy making is the essence of Cognac as well as the whole region.
 After all, tasting one of France's most iconic drinks (if you are of legal drinking age) is one of the best things to do in Cognac town.